 For years, hosting support has revolved around the same ritual: open a ticket, wait in a queue, answer a few back-and-forth questions, and hope the issue gets resolved before your users notice.
 In 2025, that model is being rebuilt.
-AI chatbots—paired with human engineers—are delivering instant, context-aware help that fixes issues before a ticket is even filed.
+AI chatbots paired with human engineers are delivering instant, context-aware help that fixes issues before a ticket is even filed.
 This post explains what’s changing, where AI adds real value, how to implement it safely, and which platforms are doing it well.
+Read through Shared vs. VPS vs. Cloud: A Beginner’s Guide to Choosing Your First Web Hosting if you are in the early stages of your hosting journey.

 Why “ticket-first” support is breaking down